Safeguarding Review Launches After Tragic Death of 10-Year-Old Sara Sharif

-Sara Sharif was found lifeless at her home in Woking, Surrey, on August 10.
-Her father, Urfan Sharif, stepmother Beinash Batool, and uncle Faisal Malik are facing charges of her murder.
+Sara was found dead at her home in Surrey on August 10.
+Her father, Urfan Sharif, stepmother Beinash Batool, and uncle Faisal Malik have all been charged with her murder.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.